Greater Miami Jewish Federation

 Overview

 Founded in 1938 in response to Kristallnacht, the Greater Miami Jewish Federation has served as a unifying force for Jewish community-building and philanthropy for more than 85 years.
-The organization mobilizes human and financial resources to care for those in need, strengthen Jewish life, and advance the unity, values, and shared purpose of the Jewish people in Miami, in Israel, and around the world.
-In 2023, the Federation distributed over $80 million in grants through 324 awards.
-As Miami's Jewish population has grown and diversified—welcoming communities from Cuba, Latin America, France, the former Soviet Union, and beyond—the Federation has evolved accordingly, helping to plan and support schools, Jewish community centers, agencies, and synagogues throughout the region.
+The organisation mobilises human and financial resources to care for those in need, strengthen Jewish life, and advance the unity, values, and shared purpose of the Jewish people in Miami, in Israel, and around the world.
+In recent years, the Federation has distributed substantial grants through hundreds of awards.
+As Miami's Jewish population has grown and diversified—welcoming communities from Cuba, Latin America, France, the former Soviet Union, and beyond—the Federation has evolved accordingly, helping to plan and support schools, Jewish community centres, agencies, and synagogues throughout the region.

 Funding Priorities